 The following requirements are needed for this feature:

-- Brightcove Native SDK for Android 6.18.0 or higher
+- Brightcove Native SDK for Android 6.18.0 or newer

 Plugin Behavioral Changes